 He has served as Resident Lighting Designer for Four Clowns Theatre Company (2014-2016), lit concert performances by musicians, Isabel Rose and Jesse Boykins III, and dance pieces for American Circus Theatre, Millennium Dance Company, Kybele Dance Theatre, and Motivating Excellence, with choreographer, Rhapsody James.

-Recent projects include, The Christians (Actors Co-op), Life Could Be a Dream (ICT Long Beach) and Seven Guitars (Long Beach Playhouse).
+Recent projects include, The Christians (Actors Co-op), Life Could Be a Dream (ICT Long Beach) and West Adams (Skylight Theatre).

 Other design work includes, Driving Miss Daisy starring Donna Mills (Colony Theatre), Father, Son & Holy Coach, executive produced by Tyler Posey, of MTV's "Teen Wolf" (Odyssey Theatre), Old Man in a Big Car, directed by "The Simpsons" voice actor, Dan Castellaneta (Fanatic Salon), The Archer from Malis (Getty Villa), and seven years as a Guest Designer at Long Beach Playhouse, where he has lit such pieces as Fences, Death of a Salesman, A Raisin in the Sun, Marat/Sade, and Sweeney Todd.

-He is currently an Ovation Awards Judge for the Los Angeles Stage Alliance, and is an Associate Professor of Technical Theatre & Design at Cypress College.
+He is currently an Ovation Awards Judge for the Los Angeles Stage Alliance, and is the Head of Technical Theatre & Design at Cypress College.
 He holds an MFA in Lighting Design from the UCLA School of Theatre, where he trained under Tony-winning lighting designer, Neil Jampolis.